Ireland in the EU

 Joining the European Community

-The decision by the vast majority of the Irish people to join what was then the European Economic Community (EEC) in 1973 has had an impact on our development as a nation that not even the most optimistic observer of the time could have predicted.
+The decision by the vast majority of the Irish people to join the European Communities in 1973 has had an impact on our development as a nation that not even the most optimistic observer of the time could have predicted.

 Back then Ireland was regarded by most of the global community as an almost insignificant island, still struggling to find its place in the world more than five decades after gaining independence from the UK.